slate-works/ranked-workout-app/README.md

 # Ranked Gym Progress
 A self-hostable, open-source web app that gamifies strength and hypertrophy training using ranked muscle-group progression, recovery readiness, streaks, PR tracking, and insights.

-This is built to feel like a ranked mode in games (Bronze → Unreal), but for the gym.
+This is built to feel like a ranked mode in games (Bronze → Mythic), but for the gym.

 <img width="1113" height="1074" alt="image" src="https://github.com/user-attachments/assets/6eab5df9-80fc-4008-a8f7-e8e5c3750b11" />